 These documents should be sent to the Graduate School with the rest of the application materials.
 Additional application materials required from international students are described in the International Freshman Application Checklist and the International Transfer Application Checklist.

-Alternatively, the letters of recommendation, statement of purpose, and CV can be emailed directly to the Department of Mechanical Engineering at email@example.com.
+Alternatively, the letters of recommendation can be emailed directly to the Department of Mechanical Engineering at firstname.lastname@example.org.
 The recommendation letters should be sent from the recommender's email address.

 In addition to the above requirements, international students are required to submit official scores from the Test of English as a Foreign Language (TOEFL) or from the International English Language Testing Service (IELTS) before admission will be granted.
 Minimum acceptable scores for the TOEFL are 213 on the computer−based test, 79 on the internet−based test, and 550 on the paper test.
 The minimum acceptable IELTS score is 6.5.
 This test is waived only for graduates of U.S. universities or universities in countries in which the native language is English.